 Vegetarian Farro “Fried Rice” (Veg, DF)

--Add the frozen veggies, stir and cover while over medium heat.
+- Add the frozen veggies to a large skillet, stir and cover while over medium heat.

--Add the 4 Tablespoons (1/4 Cup) of chili sauce, a liberal amount of ground black pepper, and crushed red pepper to your liking.
+- Add the 4 Tablespoons (1/4 Cup) of chili sauce, black pepper and crushed red pepper to your liking.

 Real Ingredients with Real Benefits:

 Farro is actually a great source of protein, fiber, the energy metabolizing B-vitamin niacin, as well as magnesium and iron.
 It is rich in phytochemicals like lignans and betaine, which both reduce inflammation as antioxidants.
 Take a look at this great informational pdf on farro from the Chef & Child Foundation and Clemson University: Ingredient of the Month, Farro.
 Here is another one of my favorite farro recipes.

 I am sure you know that eggs provide you with protein.
 Believe it or not, its the yolk that packs all the micronutrients though!
 Eggs are one of few dietary sources of Vitamin D and also provide nutrients like selenium, B12, folate, choline and carotenoids.
 Most research shows eggs do not have a negative impact on heart health!
 Click here for some facts from the Egg Nutrition Center.